How Switzerland is handling geopolitics in Djibouti

 Mark Pieth: Switzerland must regulate its opaque shipping industry

-To bypass this hazardous route from Asia to Europe, international freighters are increasingly using the longer route around the Cape of Good Hope in South Africa.
-This takes an extra two weeks and uses up about 30% more fuel.
-Following the attacks on shipping, traffic through the Red Sea has decreased almost 80% within a year.
+To bypass this hazardous route from Asia to Europe, international freighters are increasingly using a longer route around the Cape of Good Hope in South Africa.
+This takes an extra two weeks and uses about 30% more fuel.
+Following the attacks on shipping, traffic through the Red Sea has decreased by almost 80% in the space of a year.

-In Switzerland not only shipping lines are affected, but also logistics firms.
-Logistics is another important Swiss industry sector, and in view of its global supply chains it too is vulnerable to international flashpoints.
+In Switzerland, both shipping lines and logistics firms are feeling the impact.
+Logistics is another key Swiss sector that, because of its global supply chains, is also vulnerable to international flashpoints.

-Added to this complex situation is another factor: Djibouti is the central corridor for migration flowsExternal link from East Africa to the Arabian peninsula.
-Even the long-standing conflict in Yemen has not affected this.
+Added to this complex situation is another factor.
+Djibouti is the central corridor for migration flowsExternal link from East Africa to the Arabian peninsula.
+The long-standing conflict in Yemen has not dampened these flows.

 A new approach to gain influence

-For East Africa expert Tobias Hagmann of Swisspeace, an independent research organisation based in Basel, the Horn of Africa is likely to become more of a focus for European countries – including Switzerland.
-The civil war in Yemen has caused a rethinking of the situation, with the region being regarded as one large economic area, he said.
+For East Africa expert Tobias Hagmann of Swisspeace, an independent research organisation based in Basel, it is apparent that the Horn of Africa is likely to become more of a focus for European countries – including Switzerland.
+The civil war in Yemen has caused a rethinking of the situation, with the region being regarded as one large economic area.
 The latest crisis involving the Houthis will only add to this.

-“As soon as trade routes and sea lanes are endangered, alarm bells go off with those affected, which only increases concern with the political situation in the region,” he said.
-For Switzerland in particular, as an exporter nation, it is of decisive importance to secure its own supply chains, according to Hagmann.
+“As soon as trade routes and sea lanes are endangered, alarm bells go off with those affected, which only increases concern with the political situation in the region,” Hagmann says.
+It’s therefore critical for Switzerland, as an export nation, to secure its own supply chains.

-Until now, he said, Switzerland has used its humanitarian aid and development cooperation activities in the Horn of Africa to try to play a constructive role in stabilising the region.
-This has included contributing to multilateral and multinational funding for building up a state structure in neighbouring Somalia, where pirates have been active and a threat to passing shipping.
+Up until now, Hagmann explains, Switzerland has used its humanitarian aid and development cooperation activities in the Horn of Africa to try and play a constructive role in stabilising the region.
+This has included contributing to multilateral and multinational funds for building up a state structure in neighbouring Somalia, where pirates have been active and pose a threat to passing cargo ships.

-Given the present crisis, states such as Djibouti, which is already mentioned in the Swiss foreign ministry’s Strategy for Sub-Saharan AfricaExternal link in connection with geopolitical developments in the Red Sea area, could receive more attention.
-The small coastal state has expressed its solidarity with the Palestinian people in Gaza, but it supports peaceful solutions and respects the sovereignty of both sides, Ali Miganeh Hadi explained.
+Given the current crisis, states like Djibouti, which is included in the Swiss foreign ministry’s Strategy for Sub-Saharan AfricaExternal link in connection with geopolitical developments in the Red Sea area, could receive more attention.
+The small coastal state has expressed its solidarity with the Palestinian people in Gaza, but it supports peaceful solutions and respects the sovereignty of both sides, says Hadi.

-Switzerland, since its neutrality prevents it from participating in any military intervention, could find new ways to strengthen its position in the region and make Switzerland more visible through science diplomacy and the Transnational Red Sea Center, he said.
+Since its neutrality prevents it from participating in any military intervention, Switzerland could find new ways to strengthen its position in the region and make Switzerland more visible through science diplomacy and the Transnational Red Sea Center, Hadi adds.

-There are, nonetheless, positive examples from other regions of Africa, she said.
-In Kenya, Switzerland has been working successfully with the government in the areas of food security, natural resource management and biosecurity, Saric explained.
-“Where long-term scientific partnerships and projects are given a chance, there turns out to be room for common efforts or bilateral cooperation in other areas, even if the diplomatic channels are blocked.”
+Nevertheless, there are positive examples from other regions of Africa.
+In Kenya, Switzerland has been working successfully with the government in the areas of food security, natural-resource management and biosecurity, says Saric.

 Edited by Giannis Mavris.
 Adapted from German by Terence MacNamee/gw